 In 2018, McDonald’s became the first restaurant company to set a data-based target relating to GHG emissions.
 Beef production accounts for one-third of the firm’s total carbon output, so the ‘Beef Climate Roadmap’ was useful in helping the firm measure its progress.
 The program also digs down into the supply chain, with 100% of suppliers of beef, chicken, cheese and dairy forced to comply with the firm’s Carbon Disclosure Project (CDP).

 - The same trucks that deliver fresh ingredients take the waste ingredients, including cooking oil, away.
 This saves 5,000 trips per year.

-- Restaurants are undergoing an energy efficiency overhaul.
-Fluorescent lighting is being replaced and new restaurants will incorporate a range of carbon-cutting measures, including energy efficient kitchen equipment and 100% LED lighting.
+- Restaurants have undergone an energy efficiency overhaul.
+Fluorescent lighting is being replaced, and new restaurants incorporate a range of carbon-cutting measures, including energy-efficient kitchen equipment and 100% LED lighting.

 McDonald’s CSR Approach to Water

 Water scarcity plays a big part in any firm’s CSR program, and McDonald’s has made efforts to address it by managing the demand for water in its supply chain and restaurants.

 - The company focuses on water quality, availability, efficiency, and stewardship in its restaurants.